wvovaw/links/content/docs/components/Card.md

 ---
 title: Card
 description: A UI card component is an independent content item with its header, body and footer.
-draft: true
 ---

 # Card

-`Card` is a composible UI element displaying a card with header, body and footer.
+`Card` is a composable UI element displaying a card with header, body and footer.

 Card component and its items is fully customizable via `class` html attribute.
 It has no any special props or event emiters.